Jeffsd05/NCAA-Betting-Agent/README.md

       Go into DDQN-Master

+      -bet_env.py is the environment.
+There you can decide the number of action you want to consider at the top of the file

       - run main.py

-      - bet_env is the environment

       - data contains data_norm.csv

       - Agent.py contains the agent decision tools

-      - qNets contains the two neural networks
+      - qNets.py contains the two neural networks

       - Graph for each set of actions are indicated in the folder DDQN graph